artemplv/QuickChat-AI/README.md

 ## Features

 ### AI chatbot
-Users can utilize a chatbot that is created using OpenAI API.
-In those chats, context is also used so users can have comprehensive conversations.
+Users can communicate with a chatbot that is created using OpenAI API.
+In those chats, context is also used, so users can have comprehensive conversations.
 However, users are able to reset the context.

 ![ai-chat](https://github.com/artemplv/messenger-web-app/assets/48654322/b0c36b01-fdaa-4e90-8fe9-bf363d4052c3)